danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 Aside from the difficulties of learning anything new and complex, learning to code can be enjoyable and rewarding (we hope!).
 That fun can be had with programming would seem to be demonstrated in the numerous titles that make explicit reference to it such as Linus Torvalds's book *Just for Fun: The Story of an Accidental Revolutionary*, written with David Diamond, part autobiography and part story of the development of Linux.[^Fun] Fun in this case combines with the serious effort of making source code freely available and open to further modification.
 Like sharing a joke (or indeed recipe), programmming is indeed a social activity and relies on collective understanding in order to *get it*.

 There are many more examples that reinforce the idea of fun, as if simply the declaration was enough to convince users to work through learning to program and not be too put off by its underlying difficulty.
 In what follows we encourage you to have fun with geometry, building on the drawing of an ellipse in the previous chapter.
 The idea is to further explore various shapes, sizes, positions, space, and lengths, all which are regarded as geometry in the serious discipline of mathematics, with multiple applications in everyday life, including but not limited to typography, signage, graphic design and architecture, as well as other organisational forms.
 More specifically, points, lines and panes are regarded as the foundational elements of design as these elements constitute objects, and the world is made up of various objects.
-Fun with geometry comes from manipulating these properties, and reconsituting them anew, creating alternative patterns of recognition and understanding.[^Fun2] As Olga Goriunova has argued in her book *Fun and Software*, fun with computers can be considered to be a mode of thinking and reasoning in this way,[^Olga] and furthermore fun can be had with the paradoxes that arise in this process.
+Fun with geometry comes from manipulating these properties, and reconsituting them anew, creating alternative patterns of recognition and understanding.[^Fun2] As Olga Goriunova has argued in her book *Fun and Software*, fun with computers is considered to be a mode of thinking in this way,[^Olga] and furthermore fun can be had with the paradoxes that arise in this process.
 By creating new computational objects, you are manipulating learnt procedural logics, and exploring how these might be further adapted and redrawn.
 Variable geometry in this sense is about shape-shifting: re-imagining all sorts of new shapes and compositional forms, about challenging geometric conventions.[^Femke]

 We take the example of emojis — ideograms, typically smileys — as typographic shorthands for expressing emotional states such as happiness, using facial expressions and common objects.
 These have become pervasive in communications, and no longer simply typographic but actual pictures which can be funny but also come with underlying issues related to a politics of representation and stereotyping.
 More on this soon, but for now it is enough to say that emojis make a good example as they consist of geometric shapes, using lines, points, panes and color.
 This chapter is about having fun with this (even if some of the underlying issues are not fun), exploring the affective dimension of emojis, and the varying representations that we encounter in everyday communications.